STEP Students

 First Disbursement Date Reduction

-October 1, 2020 to September 30, 2021 5.70%
+October 1, 2025 to September 30, 2026 5.70%

-October 1, 2021 to September 30, 2022 5.70% (unchanged)
+October 1, 2026 to September 30, 2027 5.70% (unchanged)

 You should be aware that if you fail to exactly meet the teaching service requirements specified in your TEACH Grant agreement, your grant will be converted into an unsubsidized federal Direct loan, with interest calculated retroactively from the date you received the grant funds.
-You should carefully review the detailed information on the TEACH Grant Agreement to Serve web page, including the Fact Sheet, before completing and submitting the Agreement to Serve.
+You should carefully review the detailed information on the TEACH Grant Agreement to Serve or Repay web page, including the Fact Sheet, before completing and submitting the Agreement to Serve.

-Golden State Teacher Grant
+CA State Grant Programs